-In some cases the academy may direct a student to attend an offsite provision for a period of time.
-This is likely to be due to non compliance with academy expectations.
+In some cases, the academy may direct a student to attend an offsite provision for a period of time.
+This is likely to be due to noncompliance with academy expectations.
+Work will be set for the student to complete.

 Behaviour intervention process